By Land or by Sea: Environments of Empire in the Mediterranean Region and Beyond

 2025.04.25 | By Gregory Nagy

 §1.
 One of these two civilizations is known to archaeologists today as Mycenaean—or, to say what it was called in Homeric language, Achaean—while the other of the two is known as Hittite.
 Relevant is a book by Eric H. Cline, who gives his work a most provocative title: 1177 B.C.: The Year Civilization Collapsed (Princeton University Press 2014; a significantly revised second edition appeared in 2021).
-As the author argues in this influential book, what happened to the Mycenaeans and to the Hittites—as also to other civilizations, especially in the Near East, is a prime example of what he calls a collapse of “civilization” itself.
+As the author argues in this influential book, what happened to the civilizations of the Mycenaeans and of the Hittites—as also to other civilizations, especially in the Near East, is a prime example of what he calls a collapse of “civilization” itself.

 §4.
 It is commonly thought that such decline or even collapse was actually caused, at least in part, by the “Sea Peoples” who as we saw were described in Egyptian sources as invading marauders.
 But the realities of the time must have been far more complicated, as we see, for example, in a work by a former student of mine, Jeffrey P. Emanuel, https://chs.harvard.edu/jeffrey-p-emanuel-cretan-lie-and-historical-truth-examining-odysseus- raid-on-egypt-in-its-late-bronze-age-context/, who argues that the Homeric Odyssey actually reveals traces of the kind of event that pharaonic Egyptian sources describe as happening in, say, the year 1177 BCE.
 The bibliography of Cline’s book lists other relevant works of Emanuel.

 §5.
-In any case, even the activities of such marauders may have resulted from the same pattern of decline throughout the Mediterranean world and beyond.
+In any case, even the activities of such marauders as the “Sea Peoples” may have resulted from the same pattern of decline throughout the Mediterranean world and beyond.
 For example, at least some of the unstable populations that Egyptian sources described as invading marauders and that experts today describe more vaguely as “Sea Peoples” may have been migrants who were escaping from collapsing realms of their own and who were seeking to resettle as immigrants in relatively more stable realms such as pharaonic Egypt.

 §6.
 In this connection, Cline’s book (ed.
 2 p.
 12) makes a most relevant observation, and I quote: “[T]he Sea Peoples may well have been responsible for some of the destruction that occurred at the end of the Late Bronze Age, but it is much more likely that a concatenation of events, both human and natural—including climate change leading to drought and famine, seismic disasters known as earthquake storms, internal rebellions, and “systems collapse”—coalesced to create a perfect storm that brought this stage to an end.”